Fundamentals of Productboard

 Relevant to both new and legacy boards

-Main menu
+Main navigation

-Teamspaces (B): Teamspaces contain folders and boards.
+3. Teamspaces: Located in the Home submenu, teamspaces are for organizing your folders and boards.
 Mature workspaces use them to separate work into groups like Product, GTM, and Leadership.
 The default teamspace is called General and every new user joins it by default.

-See Getting started with Productboard teamspaces for details.
+Getting started with Productboard teamspaces for details.

 Boards

 A board is a set of tools and filters that help you answer a question like "how is our product structured?" or "what are people saying about feature X?"
-Creating, duplicating, or deleting a board has no effect on the data it displays, and you shouldn't restrict yourself to using one board of each type.
+Creating, duplicating, or deleting a board has no effect on the data it displays, and you shouldn't restrict yourself to using just one board of each type.

 Saving boards

-• Sorting and filtering options
+• Sorting and filtering options.

-• Grouping options like swimlanes and item types
+• Grouping options like swimlanes and item types.

-• Data display elements like columns and roadmap card attributes
+• Data display elements like columns and roadmap card attributes.

 Changes to hierarchy data (like feature status, release, or formula score) are automatically reflected on all boards where that feature appears, and so don't require you to save.